pyrsia/pyrsia-vscode-extension/README.md

 ## How to package, install and uninstall Pyrsia extension in the IDE

-The Pyrsia extension is not available in the VS Code store yet, it's necessary to manually install the extension as described below.
+The Pyrsia extension is not yet listed in the VS Code marketplace.
+For now it can still be installed manually following the instructions outlined below.

+### Install extension (side-load extension)

+- Download the latest version of the extension (vsix file) from the [project release page](https://github.com/pyrsia/pyrsia-vscode-extension/releases).

+- Close the IDE and install the extension using the `vsix` file downloaded in the previous step.

+    ```sh
+    code --install-extension <PYRSIA_VSIX_FILE_PATH>
+    ```

-### Package and Install (side-load extension)
+### Build package and install extension from the local repository  (side-load extension)

 - Install [Visual Studio Code Extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce) with the following command.